fatkodima/online_migrations/BACKGROUND_MIGRATIONS.md

 * `error`: The exception that was raised.
 * `errored_job`: An `OnlineMigrations::BackgroundMigrations::MigrationJob` object that represents a failed batch.
-* `errored_element`: The `OnlineMigrations::BackgroundMigrations::MigrationJob` object representing a batch,
-  that was being processed when the Background Migration raised an exception.

 ### Customizing the background migrations module